 It has also been a worrying time where families needed reassurance and support from Helen & Douglas House more than ever, to try and keep their children safe, pain-free, and out of hospital.
 Helen & Douglas House has flexed their services to ensure the children have access to specialised care in their preferred place with many of them wanting more support at home.

-The former Duchess was shown paper butterflies on one of the trees in the garden by Jake and Zoe Lynch from Abingdon whose son Toby died aged 4 months in June 2020.
+Her Majesty The Queen was shown paper butterflies on one of the trees in the garden by Jake and Zoe Lynch from Abingdon whose son Toby died aged 4 months in June 2020.
 These had messages from bereaved families written at the Butterfly Bimble memory walk at Blenheim Palace in May this year to remember their children who had died.

-After The former Duchess had met the families, Lord Blair of Boughton, gave a short speech thanking the Duchess for visiting on behalf everyone at the visit.
-The former Duchess then said a few words, where Her Royal Highness praised our really special hospice dedicated to caring for children.
+After Her Majesty The Queen had met the families, Lord Blair of Boughton, gave a short speech thanking Her Majesty The Queen for visiting on behalf everyone at the visit.
+Her Majesty then said a few words, where Her Majesty praised our really special hospice dedicated to caring for children.
 She said ‘I just wanted to thank all of you – all the staff and all the volunteers and all the parents and families, because I know how hard it is for them, but somehow this place has a way of sort of uplifting you.
 I know how well people are looked after.
 I know it cares and it encapsulates the whole family, it’s not just the child.
 It’s the parents who are looked after as well too.’

-Fatima Ali, from Maidenhead, presented the former Duchess with a posey of flowers, gifted by Bloomin’ Chic Florists, just before Her Royal Highness left.
+Fatima Ali, from Maidenhead, presented Her Majesty The Queen with a posey of flowers, gifted by Bloomin’ Chic Florists, just before Her Majesty left.
 Fatima has been coming to Helen & Douglas House since April 2016 for short supportive stays.
 Her sister, Sana, was also supported by Helen & Douglas House but sadly died last year.

-Her Royal Highness last visited the hospice in May 2017.
-Annual Her Royal Highness invites children and their families supported by the charity, along with hospice staff to Clarence House to decorate the Christmas tree there.
+Her Majesty The Queen last visited the hospice in May 2017.
+Annually, Her Majesty invites children and their families supported by the charity, along with hospice staff to Clarence House to decorate the Christmas tree there.
 The last time this was undertaken was in 2019 which was the 10th year.
-Her Royal Highness the former Duchess of Cambridge hosted a zoom call with Helen & Douglas House last year and a magical virtual Christmas Tree decorating event on zoom.
+Her Majesty The Queen hosted a zoom call with Helen & Douglas House last year and a magical virtual Christmas Tree decorating event on zoom.